 Watch out for

-- Try to keep your head upright in line with the spine.
+- Keep your head upright in line with the spine.

-- Shoulder injury - only take your arm within the pain free range of motion or choose a less intense shoulder opener.
+- In case of shoulder injury, move your arm within the pain-free range of motion or choose a less intense shoulder opener.

-- Knee injury - there should be no twisting in the knee, the rotation comes from the hip.
-If you have knee injuries you can practice just the actions of the arms while in a more comfortable seated position or standing.
+- Pay attention to avoid any discomfort in your knees.
+The rotation should come from your hips.
+If you have a knee injury you can practice just the actions of the arms while in a more comfortable seated position or standing.

-- You can further this pose by folding forward.
-Try to keep the weight in your sitting bones and not your knees however.
-Come out on the inhale
+- You can intensify the stretch in this pose by folding forward.
+However, keep the weight in your sitting bones and not in your knees.
+Come out as you inhale.